p3g4asus/pygocomma/api.md

 Sends ir to the R9 device.

-@type keybytes: bytes
 #### Parameters
-* `keybytes` key to be emitted by R9 device.
+* `keybytes` [bytes] key to be emitted by R9 device.
 The key should be a byte object that represents lirc/arduino format array of little-endian shorts.
 This is the same format obtained with the learning process

-@type timeout: int
-#### Parameters
-* `timeout` timeout to be used in TCP communication (optional).
+* `timeout` [int] timeout to be used in TCP communication (optional).
 If not specified, the timeout specified when constructing the R9 object will be used

-@type retry: int
-#### Parameters
-* `retry` Number of retries to make if no device is found (optional)
+* `retry` [int] Number of retries to make if no device is found (optional)

-@type: bytes
 #### Returns
-: On successful send, the array of bytes obtained by R9 device is returned.
+[bytes|NoneType] On successful send, the array of bytes obtained by R9 device is returned.
 Otherwise return value is None

 #### `public def `[`enter_learning_mode`](#classpygocomma_1_1r9_1_1_r9_1afaadcc2775e723da22defa5f143e76b4)`(self,timeout,retry)`

 Puts R9 in learning mode.

-@type timeout: int
 #### Parameters
-* `timeout` timeout to be used in TCP communication (optional).
+* `timeout` [int] timeout to be used in TCP communication (optional).
 If not specified, the timeout specified when constructing the R9 object will be used

-@type retry: int
-#### Parameters
-* `retry` Number of retries to make if no device is found (optional)
+* `retry` [int] Number of retries to make if no device is found (optional)

-@type: dict
 #### Returns
-: On successful send, the decoded confirmation dict obtained by R9 device is returned.
+[dict|NoneType] On successful send, the decoded confirmation dict obtained by R9 device is returned.
 Otherwise return value is None

 #### `public def `[`exit_learning_mode`](#classpygocomma_1_1r9_1_1_r9_1a01677f9b8581c807965cc1a8b117cd0d)`(self,timeout,retry)`

 Exits R9 learning mode.

-@type timeout: int
 #### Parameters
-* `timeout` timeout to be used in TCP communication (optional).
+* `timeout` [int] timeout to be used in TCP communication (optional).
 If not specified, the timeout specified when constructing the R9 object will be used

-@type retry: int
-#### Parameters
-* `retry` Number of retries to make if no device is found (optional)
+* `retry` [int] Number of retries to make if no device is found (optional)

-@type: dict
 #### Returns
-: On successful send, the decoded confirmation dict obtained by R9 device is returned.
+[dict|NoneType] On successful send, the decoded confirmation dict obtained by R9 device is returned.
 Otherwise return value is None

 #### `public def `[`get_learned_key`](#classpygocomma_1_1r9_1_1_r9_1a9262375eb161f435d245f8a370a24110)`(self,timeout)`

 Puts R9 in learning mode.

-@type timeout: int
 #### Parameters
-* `timeout` timeout to be used in TCP communication (optional).
+* `timeout` [int] timeout to be used in TCP communication (optional).
 Default value is 30 seconds.
 If awaited, this method will block until a key is not received or timeout seconds have been passed

-@type: bytes
 #### Returns
-: On successful key reception, the byte object representing the learned key is returned. this can be used with send_ir function for future key sending.
+[bytes|NoneType] On successful key reception, the byte object representing the learned key is returned. this can be used with send_ir function for future key sending.
 It returns None on error or on timeout (no key was pressed/detected)

 Generated by [Moxygen](https://sourcey.com/moxygen)